 Enjoy England with Plum Guide’s curated list of historical places, natural beauty spots - and where to drink English wine

 We may as well get the cliché out of the way first: it does rain in England.
 But not as much as you might believe.
 According to people who like to measure this sort of thing, New York, Miami, Rio, Sydney and Mexico City all have more rainy days than London.
 And on the days it’s not raining, you’re all set to explore England's rolling hills giving way to shimmering lakes, sprawling golden beaches and bloom-filled gardens.
 Plus, there are plenty of fascinating historical sites and top drawer restaurants to dive into if you do end up caught in a downpour.
-Read on for Plum Guide’s curated list of things to do in England.
-We are experts in this kind of thing, after all (if you’re looking for more reassurance, just look at our professionally vetted collection of the top 3% of holiday rental homes in some of the country’s top locations).
+Read on for our curated list of things to do in England.
+We are experts in this kind of thing here at Plum Guide, after all (if you’re looking for more reassurance, just look at our professionally vetted collection of the top 3% of holiday rental homes in some of the country’s top locations).

 Enjoy the beach at Mersea Island

 This Essex island offers British seaside charm in spades with its beach-view cottages, meadows and welcoming foodie spots.
 Bring your own bread and wine to The Company Shed seafood shack to try just-caught local seafood, and sample the island’s wine at Mersea Island Vineyard.
 The island is also part of a programme to reintroduce red squirrels back to the UK, so you might spot one if you’re lucky.
 Do check the tide times before you arrive and when you plan to leave, since the road to the island can at times be inaccessible - though it’s worth the minor inconvenience, since the setup makes for peace, quiet and a slower pace of life.